-Significantly increase the amount of financing for infrastructure projects in transport and mobility in general and drastically increase the percentage of bicycle funding.
+1. Significantly increase the amount of financing for infrastructure projects in transport and mobility in general and drastically increase the percentage of bicycle funding.

-2. Include cycling as a mode of transport in the CEF network, include bicycle infrastructure in all projects in the TEN-T network and make bicycle infrastructure projects eligible for individual funding.
-Cycling stand alone projects should be eligible for CEF Funding
+2. Include cycling as a mode of transport in the CEF network, ask fro the inclusion of bicycle infrastructure in all relevant projects in the TEN-T network and make stand alone bicycle infrastructure projects (such as cycle highways and EuroVelo routes) eligible for individual funding.

 Q6 and 7: Please specify if you have identified another way to simplify and reduce burdens?

 • The average size of the projects is too large.
+There should be a possiblity to apply with smaller size stand alone cycling projects (for example to build cycle highways along existing TEN-T corridor highways releasing capacities)

 • The guidelines and provided information about the calls for proposal are too complex.
+We propose to add simple (cycling related) examples explaining how CEF can be used to improve conditions for cycling.

-• The communication about project opportunities is poor.
+• The communication about project opportunities and especially about cycling is poor.

 • Externalities of costs are not taken into account.
+Cycling can contribute to the decarbonisation of the transport sector and delivers health benefits (because of the increased phsycal activity).
+This should be taken into account at the budget allocation and the co-financing rates.

 Q8: How could synergies among programmes/funds in this area be further strengthened to avoid possible overlaps/duplication?
 For example, would you consider grouping/merging some programmes?

 Indeed, we would only see advantages in strengthening synergies among programmes and grouping them in a systematic approach along a project idea, which can be supported in a sort of “cascade” system meaning a range of instruments which can support its continuity.
+The new EU Framework for Research and Innovation (H2020) should deliver innovative solution to be implemented along the TEN-T corridors, CEF should mostly focus on the implementation of these along the TEN-T corridors and EuroVelo routes.
+The ERDF Funds should focus on the implementation of connected (but not European level) (cycling) transport infrastucture investments.